saastechacademy/foundation/project-ideas/shopify-integration/createShopifyOrder.md

 *   **`user_id`:**
     *   The ID of the staff member who created the order in Shopify is stored as an `OrderAttribute` with the name `shopify_user_id`.

+The Shopify Order attributes that are mapped to `OrderItemAttributes` in HotWax Commerce, according to the provided code, are:

+*   **`properties`:** Custom properties associated with line items in the Shopify order are mapped as `OrderItemAttribute` entities in HotWax Commerce.
+The `name` and `value` fields from each `properties` entry are used as the `attrName` and `attrValue` in the `OrderItemAttribute` entity.
+*   **Pre-order and Backorder Tags:** If a product in the Shopify order is tagged as "ON\_PRE\_ORDER\_PROD" or "ON\_BACK\_ORDER\_PROD," this information is stored in an `OrderItemAttribute` with the name "PreOrderItemProperty" or "BackOrderItemProperty" respectively.
+*   **Store Pickup Property:** If a line item in the Shopify order has a property indicating store pickup, this information is stored in an `OrderItemAttribute` with the name "StorePickupItemProperty."
+*   **Group order items based on custom attributes or properties.**
+*   **Override the default order line item fulfillment facility**

 ### Order Item Attributes:

 *   **`properties`:**